travis-ci/docs-travis-ci-com/user/migrate/legacy-services-to-github-apps-migration-guide.md

 The following guide shows you how to migrate your private repository to the Travis CI GitHub App.

-## How to migrate a private repository to GitHub Apps
+## Migrating private repositories to GitHub Apps

 Go to your repositories page on travis-ci.com: [https://travis-ci.com/account/repositories](https://travis-ci.com/account/repositories).